 Second of all, you’ll need to decide if you can handle the gore and live action, with bloody dead people jumping out at you.
 More importantly, make a good decision about whether your tadpoles can handle it.
 Universal (and the Frog Fam) recommend that only guests 13 or older experience this attraction.
 Did we see younger kids going through?
 Yes.
 But we also saw parents rushing crying children to the exits after their first scary surprise encounter.
 We also saw fully-grown frogs jump almost out of their skin and try to escape.
 If blood and guts or startling surprise attacks make you greener than usual, you may want to pass on this one.

 If you are a fan of the television show and your froglets are old enough to enjoy the show, then you all can probably handle it.
 If you wouldn’t let your froglets watch the show or they are easily frightened, then you need to have one parent watch them while the rest of the family dares to enter the apocalyptic hospital at their own risk.
 The Walking Dead attraction does not currently offer Child Switch, though there are fountains, characters, snacks and Super Silly Fun Land nearby.

-The mostly indoor line is immersive, and has great props and photo ops (although no photography or flash are allowed in the actual maze).
-Our ‘tween, Tad, was able to shoot some video for the YouTube channel.
-Some curious older kids could probably get a taste of the attraction by waiting in line and then exiting out the side exit before the really scary stuff begins.
+The mostly indoor line is immersive, and has great props and photo-ops (although no photography or flash are allowed in the actual maze).
+Our ‘tween, Tad, was able to shoot some video for our YouTube channel.
+Some curious older kids could probably get a taste of the attraction by waiting in line and then exiting out the side before the really scary stuff begins.
 That seemed to be a popular choice for many families (among the few fleeing for their lives back out of the maze).

 How Does The Walking Dead Compare with Halloween Horror Nights?